ruanklein/synapseq-hub/CONTRIBUTING.md

 - Fictional or artistic names without medical connotations
 - Creative sessions built around real brainwave frequency ranges

-These rules exist to keep the Hub clear, trustworthy, and free from misleading or exaggerated content.

 ---

 ## Submission Rules